Teaching in Kampala

 Volunteers on this project are provided two meals (breakfast and dinner) on a daily basis while at their home stay house.
 Lunch is not included but can be bought cheaply at a local market, street stall or cafe.

-Depending on a volunteers project assignment location, for those social occasions with fellow volunteers, Kampala has restaurants serving every kind of European and International dish, as well as the fast food chains found everywhere.
+Depending on a volunteers project assignment location, Kampala has restaurants serving every kind of European and International dish, as well as the fast food chains found everywhere.
 Easy!

 *In addition to the program fees listed above a Registration Fee is payable to secure your place.
 The registration fee is USD 299 for those volunteering with Love Volunteers for the first time or USD 149 for any subsequent volunteer placements.
 The registration fee includes: lifetime LV Alumni Membership, fundraising support & advice, dedicated pre-departure support, certificate of completion (on request), and exclusive access to the LV Trip Planner.